uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

 ### Software channel specific implementationd details

+- it will not be possible to import child channels without their corresponding parents
+- it will be possible to import cloned channels without their originals, although this might break some features (notably CVE Audit and SP migration)
 Once a channel has been imported, the following needs to happen in order to refresh cache and other ancillary tables:
 - `ANALYZE` should be performed on `rhnChannelPackage` and possibly other heavily-changed tables
 - the `rhn_channel.refresh_newest_package(channel_id, 'inter-server-sync');` stored procedure should be called.
 This updates the `rhnChannelNewestPackage`/`rhnChannelNewestPackageAudit` tables so that they do not have to be transferred